Marshall Eugene DeWolfe: Life

 Following the divorce of his parents, Marshall was raised by his grandparents, Amos Hall Kling and Louisa "Louise" Mabel (Bouton) Kling, while his mother lived independently and earned an income as a piano teacher in Marion, Ohio.
 As part of the agreement with her father, Florence would not have a role in her own son’s upbringing.
 Throughout his life, Marshall used either his Kling or DeWolfe surname.

 Florence Kling DeWolfe married newspaper publisher Warren G. Harding in 1891.
 However, Marshall remained under his grandfather's control and roof.
 While a room was set aside for him in the Harding home, Marshall never felt at home under his mother's roof, and never comfortable under his grandfather's strict control.

 DeWolfe studied journalism at the University of Michigan from 1899 to 1903.
 While attending Michigan, he played football as a quarterback on the Michigan Wolverines all-freshman football team in 1899.

 DeWolfe aspired to be a newspaperman like his stepfather Warren G. Harding.
 By all accounts, his relationship with Harding was closer than the relationship that he had with his mother.
 After his graduation from Marion High School, DeWolfe was given a job at the Marion Daily Star.

-DeWolfe eventually purchased a struggling newspaper in Colorado, moving there with his young family.
-The venture was unsuccessful, as was a later farming attempt, due in part to his alcoholism.
+DeWolfe suffered from lung trouble and, in the early 1900s, moved to Colorado for his health.
+He settled in Weld County where he became publisher of a newspaper then known as the Kersey Surprise, which later became the Kersey News.
+He lived in Kersey with his wife and two children.